 "However, 65 exemption petitions are still pending, and we urge the agency to swiftly deny any and all remaining applications that fail to pass the common-sense test established by the 10th Circuit."

-In June, the Supreme Court siding with petroleum refiners over the biofuels industry could drive down demand for corn, soybeans and other biofuels crops as the EPA responds to the court's ruling.
+The Supreme Court's decision in June to side with petroleum refiners over the biofuels industry could drive down demand for corn, soybeans and other biofuels crops as the EPA responds to the court's ruling.

 In a 6-3 decision, the Supreme Court overturned a unanimous ruling by the 10th Circuit.
 The Supreme Court ruled that small refiners such as HollyFrontier and others can receive extensions of their exemptions to the Renewable Fuels Standard even if their earlier exemptions had lapsed.